vincentvankrunkelsven/courses-intro-to-sql/outline.md

   * Multiple columns
 * GROUP BY + ORDER BY
 * GROUP BY + aggregate functions
+* Filtering based on results from aggregate functions (HAVING)

 ## Chapter 4: Case study: New York City bike share